WestleyR/ssum/README.md

 is linked to the ssum command.
 And the `PATH` is so you can install without `sudo`.

-Alternatively you can compile ssum without the shared library:
+Alternatively you can compile ssum without any shared library:

 ```
 make without-lib